 I wasn’t really sure what to expect and I was a little surprised at how difficult it was to sleep as the train moved along.
 I’m sure it would be easy to get used to on a longer journey.
 I think their African Golf Collage is probably the best option as it’s a longer trip, with some great golfing courses that may help you burn off some of the delicious food they keep feeding you!

-I mentioned some time ago that I once sat next to Rohan Vos – the owner of Rovos Rail – on a flight back from Hong Kong.
-I suspect he is no longer flying economy class!
-He welcomed us onto the train in Cape Town and then met up with us again at Capital Park Station in Pretoria where he showed us around the workshop.
+Rohan Vos – the owner of Rovos Rail welcomed us onto the train in Cape Town.
+He then met up with us again at Capital Park Station in Pretoria where he showed us around the workshop.
 The carriages are bought in a complete state of disrepair and are then lovingly rebuilt to match the rest of the carriages.
-Rovos has purchased a selection of classic engines from Perth in Australia, which are currently being rebuilt and will be launched shortly.

 After the luxury train journey, I took Jill on a hot air balloon as a surprise.
-For many years we went to the Southampton Balloon Festival, and due to the English weather we only saw them take off a few times and never thought to go up in one.
 Having recently gone on one during a familiarity trip to the Hartbeespoort area, I thought she would really enjoy it.

 As with the last time, the hot air balloon ride was just magical.
 I now know that the wind goes in different directions at different levels, and our pilot was so skilled we landed back 500 meters from where we started.
 Once again, the theme of great food and champagne continued.
 We were treated to an outstanding breakfast and bottomless bubbly, so were slightly tipsy by mid-morning!
 Unfortunately, the theme of not sleeping so well also continued with a pre-sunrise start to the day which will only get earlier as the summer progresses.

-We finished off our trip in Soweto, where we spent most of our time at Lebo’s Soweto Backpackers, enjoying chilled drinks at the funky beach bar (yes, you read that correctly!).
-The community involvement in Soweto is just incredible, and you can really see how tourism has improved the standard of living there.
+We finished off our trip in Soweto.
+There, we spent most of our time at Lebo’s Soweto Backpackers, enjoying chilled drinks at the funky beach bar (yes, you read that correctly!).
+The community involvement in Soweto is incredible, and it’s great to see how tourism has improved the standard of living there.

 All in all, another great trip around South Africa!
 With every journey around the country, I find myself loving it more and more.